 - Michigan Tech must report as a direct recipient or as a subrecipient of an NSF award that includes the term.

 - Michigan Tech must submit the report to NSF within ten (10) business days from the placement on administrative leave, imposition of administrative action, or the date of the finding/determination.
-The report submissions will be done by the Office of the Associate Vice President for Research Administration in coordination with the Institutional Equity Office.
+The report submissions will be done by the Office of the Associate Vice President for Research Administration in coordination with the Equal Opportunity Compliance and Title IX office.